Learn how Ariba Network works with and for your business

 SAP Ariba invests significantly in Ariba Network to ensure it supports more processes and trading partners and offers suppliers more value than any other collaboration product in the industry.
 This includes providing suppliers with onboarding services and support in multiple languages and locations worldwide, which requires investment from our customers as well.
 In addition, SAP Ariba bundles value-added functionality, services, and support into subscriptions tailored to suppliers’ level of participation.

 How do suppliers obtain access to specific features or services available at their subscription level?

-We offer five subscription levels: Standard, Bronze, Silver, Gold, and Platinum.
+We offer five subscription levels: Premium, Bronze, Silver, Gold, and Platinum.
 The subscription level each supplier receives is aligned with the financial volume and number of documents they transact on Ariba Network as well as their technology usage.
 Many of the subscription features and services are available directly on Ariba Network, so suppliers can access them by simply logging in to their accounts.
-For answers to more specific questions regarding subscription services, suppliers may contact the Supplier Commerce Consultant Team or sign in to their Ariba Network account to contact support via the Help Center.
+For answers to more specific questions regarding subscription services or billing, suppliers may sign in to their Ariba Network account to contact Support via the Help Center.

 How are supplier fees calculated?